 The Compensation Committee is composed of at least two members appointed by the Board of Directors; no member of the Board of Directors serving in a management capacity within the Company may be a member of this committee.
 The term of office of each Compensation Committee member is concurrent with his/her term of office as a member of the Board of Directors.

-As of the date of this report, the members of the Compensation Committee are:
+As of the date of this universal document registration, the members of the Compensation Committee are:

-- Ms. Ekaterina Smirnyagina, independent member, and - Mr. Laurent Arthaud, director.
+- Ms. Ekaterina Smirnyagina, independent member, and - Ms. Claudia Mitchell, Director.

-Mr. Laurent Arthaud chairs this committee.
+Ms. Ekaterina Smirnyagina chairs this committee.